kokonut27/ReplAPI/App/README.md

 ## Version
 #### VERSION 0.0.1 IS OUT!!
 IT IS VERY LAGGY, AS IT IS BETA, BUT FEEL FREE TO USE IT!
 ALSO LET ME KNOW ABOUT ERRORS AND BUGS!
-> **NOTE:** Pip isn't installed yet, so it isn't an offical module.
-You have to fork it to use it.

 ---